Phase vs AWS Secrets Manager

 Filtering access to secrets via IP addresses

-Yes, it is possible to filter access to a certain secret in aws secrets manager via a source IP adddress or range by using a custom IAM user policy.
+Yes, it is possible to filter access to a certain secret in aws secrets manager via a source IP addresses or range by using a custom IAM user policy.

 Developer experience